Experiential learning resources for the innovative educator

-Head back to blog posts on experiential learning for more details on the practice.
+Head back to blog posts on experiential learning activities for more details on the practice.
 You can also join my Facebook page, Experiential Learning Community for K12 Educators for an exclusive short video training on experiential learning.

 Because experiential learning incorporates student-led learning experiences, I encourage students to also develop and lead their own evaluations and assessments.
 There are a variety of advantages to student-led assessments.
 The greatest advantage is the intrinsic motivation to learn.